 Join Us as a Research Assistant

+We seek highly motivated, conscientious individuals who are interested in gaining experience in clinical psychological science!
 RAs will be involved in a variety of projects over the course of their time in the YR² Lab.
-For Fall 2017, RA duties will likely include: participating in weekly lab meetings, conducting literature reviews, assisting with data entry and analysis for several large research projects, and helping to collect and monitor data for a study using ecological momentary assessment (EMA) techniques.
+RA duties will likely include: participating in weekly lab meetings, conducting literature reviews, assisting with data entry and analysis for several large research projects, and helping to collect and monitor data for a study using ecological momentary assessment (EMA) techniques.
 As RAs gain more experience in the lab, they will have the opportunity to observe clinical interviews, assist with manuscripts and conference presentations, and potentially complete more intensive work in the lab, such as a senior honors thesis.

 We are looking for RAs who can devote 10-12 hours per week, either for course credit (UR undergraduates: 4 course credits per academic semester) or as volunteers.
 We are particularly interested in recruiting RAs who are able to make a longer-term commitment (i.e., at least one academic year) to the lab.

 Prior experience in research or clinical work, while valued, is not required for our RAs.
 If you have limited experience in these areas, please describe any other relevant skills or experiences that would contribute to your success in a clinical research setting under “additional information” at the end of the application.